 Tim du Toit, the founder and editor of Eurosharelab, was born in South Africa in 1967.

-When Tim started investing in 1987 he made virtually every investment mistake you can think of until he realised that investing was not a recent human activity and that there must be some good research and books about what has worked in investing.
+When he started investing in 1987 he made nearly every investment mistake you can think of until he realised that investing was not a recent human activity and that there must be some good research and books about what has worked in investing.
 Not in the short term but over long periods of time in up and down markets.

 Something he still does.